bluesky/tiled/docs/source/tutorials/slicing.md

-# Loading Slices of Data
+# Load Slices of Data

 In this tutorial we will slice datasets to download only the parts that we need.
 We'll also use dask to delay download computation.